 Things to do at Dubrovnik Fort Imperial

-A short 5-minute walk from the summit Dunrovnik Cable Car Station is a Fort Imperial Dubrovnik.
+A short 5-minute walk from the summit of Dunrovnik Cable Car Station is Fort Imperial Dubrovnik.
 The fort was built by Napoleon and was finished precisely on his birthday, meaning that the fort and Napoleon celebrated their birthdays on the very same day.

 The fort is known for The Siege of Ragusa which was fought between Austrian Croat troops against a French garrison between 19 and 27 January 1814 during the Adriatic campaign of the Napoleonic Wars.
 In 2012, Fort celebrated its 200th birthday.
 Today the Fort Imperial is in a semi-state of disrepair.